Grape-accented Zendaya leads garden-themed looks at Met Gala | Entertainment

 Singer Rita Ora arrived in strings of long, colorful beads that swung as she walked and revealed a skintight, nude-colored bodysuit underneath.
 She was accompanied by her husband, film director Taika Waititi.
 Many attendees chose a floral look.
 Queen Latifah sported a black dress and jacket with large, orange bird of paradise accents.
 Demi Moore wore a black structured gown made out of vintage wallpaper that featured pink and white flowers.

 Ariana Grande sparkled in an ivory gown with a mother-of-pearl bodice and posed with Cynthia Erivo, her co-star in an upcoming film adaptation of Broadway musical "Wicked."
 Erivo wore a two-piece black outfit covered in pink petals.
 Among the men, musician Lil Nas X donned an ivory suit and jacket with 56,000 hand-placed Swarovski crystals arranged in large, gleaming swaths.
-Members of K-Pop boy band Stray Cats also walked the carpet, in matching suits.
+The eight members of K-Pop boy band Stray Kids also walked the carpet, wearing custom Tommy Hilfiger suits in the designer's trademark red, white and blue palette.

 Chinese-owned TikTok, which faces a U.S. ban unless its owners sell the social media app to allay security concerns, was among the sponsors of the event.
 TikTok's CEO Shou Chew was named an honorary co-chair of the gala and was expected to mingle with guests.
 Outside the event, pro-Palestinian protesters on Madison Avenue tried to draw attention to the Gaza war.
 Police made some arrests to contain the protests, the New York Times reported.